-Your Medicare health benefits and services and prescription drug coverage as a group member of BCN Advantage HMO-POS
+Your Medicare health benefits and services as a group member of BCN Advantage HMO-POS

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2023.
 This is an important legal document.
 Please keep it in a safe place.